ale-tom/Lecture_Cognitive_tasks_and_Reaction_Times/README.md

 we will discuss the theory behind the tasks and key practical and methodological challenges.

-The lecture consists of three parts
+The lecture consists of four parts

 1. [Cognition and cognitive
     tests](https://ale-tom.github.io/Lecture_Cognitive_tasks_and_Reaction_Times/Part1_Cognition_slides.html)